constancehermit/MindGarden/content/garden/load-testing-with-gatling-i.md

 Let's say we have a population of 100 users executing scenario A. Do we want all 100 users to start sending their requests to our app at the same time?
 Ramp up the number of users over a set time?
 It all depends on what we're modelling.
 A learning platform on a Saturday will expect a very different workload than an e-commerce site on Black Friday.

+---
 ## End of Part One
 That's it for concepts!
-Keep an eye out for Part Two, in which we'll be examining what good performance looks like, and discussing various aspects of test design (from environment to metrics and working with our team).
+Keep an eye out for [Part Two](load-testing-with-gatling-ii), in which we'll be examining what good performance looks like, and discussing various aspects of test design (from environment to metrics and working with our team).

 <note-illustration-image
     src="gatling-i/last.png"